asayers/cbdr/README.md

 # The method

 Let's suppose your repo contains a nice macro-benchmark called `bench.sh`.
 It only takes a second or so to run, and it runs all the stuff you care about, in roughly the right proportion.
-Great.

-The rule (let's say) is that if a feature branch increases `bench.sh`'s running time by more than 2%, it should show up as a CI warning.
+Let's also suppose that we want to see a CI warning if a feature branch increases `bench.sh`'s running time by more than 2%.
 Here's what the CI job does:

 1. Check out the feature branch and its merge-base in separate worktrees - we'll call them "master" and "feature" - and build whatever needs building.
 2. Flip a coin.
-    * If heads, run master/bench.sh
+    * If heads, run `master/bench.sh`
-    * If tails, run feature/bench.sh
+    * If tails, run `feature/bench.sh`

    Record the time it takes to run and add it to the set of measurements.
 3. Using Welch's t-test, compute a one-tailed [confidence interval] for the difference of the means.
-The choice of α determines how many false-positive CI runs you're going to get, but note that a choosing higher confidence level means the confidence interval will shrink more slowly.
-4. Look at the confidence interval as a percentage of the mean running time of the merge-base.
+4. Divide the confidence interval by the master's mean running time to get a percentage.
-    * Is the upper bound less than +2%?
-If so, you're good to merge!
+    * The upper bound is below +2% → You're good to merge!
-    * Is the lower bound greater than +2%?
-If so, it looks like there's a regression.
+    * The lower bound is above +2% → It looks like there's a regression.
-    * Otherwise, the confidence interval is too wide and you need more data: go back to step 2.
+    * The interval contains +2% → The confidence interval is too wide and you need more data: go to step 2.

-    * You may also want to include a time-limit.
+You may also want to include a time-limit.
 Once it's reached, just check that the lower bound is above +2%.
 If it is, there's no evidence of a regression, and it's probably safe to merge.

 The above is just an example but hopefully you get the idea.
 You can vary the details; for instance, why not measure max RSS instead of running time?